pnhowe/t3kton.github.io.src/source/contractor/ConfigurationValues.rst

   Global attribute values

 For a Foundation
-  Foundation's BluePrint (with it's parents applied) Foundation's attribute values (including values from a complex, if Foundation belongs to a complex) Site (with it's parents applied)
+  Foundation's BluePrint (with its parents applied) Foundation's attribute values (including values from a complex, if Foundation belongs to a complex) Site (with its parents applied)
   Global attribute values

 For a Structure
-  Structures's BluePrint (with it's parents applied) Foundation's attribute values NOTE: the Foundation's BluePrint values are NOT used, these are only for
+  Structures's BluePrint (with its parents applied) Foundation's attribute values
-                                      the physicall provisioning of the Foundation, ie: BIOS settings, the Structure can specify values for the Foundation by which FoundationBluePrints the Structure BluePrint supports
-                               NOTE2: also includes the complex values, if the foundation belongs to a complex Site (with it's parents applied)
+  Site (with its parents applied)
   Structure's attribute values
   Structure's config_values
   Global attribute values

+  NOTE: the Foundation's BluePrint values are NOT used, these are only for the physical provisioning of the Foundation, ie: BIOS settings, the Structure can specify values for the Foundation by which FoundationBluePrints the Structure BluePrint supports

+  NOTE2: also includes the complex values, if the foundation belongs to a complex

 NOTE:
-  Sites configs are applied from the top most parent down with the child overlaing the parent.
+  Site configs are applied from the top most parent down with the child overlaying the parent.
-  BluePrint configs are applied Top down, and across each leayer, the order of sibilings is not predictable.
+  BluePrint configs are applied Top down, and across each layer, the order of siblings is not predictable.
-  BluePrint scripts are searched BFS (Breath First Search), the order of sibilings is not predictable.
+  BluePrint scripts are searched BFS (Breadth First Search), the order of siblings is not predictable.

 Attribute Values
 ----------------